Dublin Street closing at rail crossing

 This is a massive change to a community.
 The city needs to show respect and sensitivity.
 It is time to slow down and take the time to listen to residents who have legitimate concerns.
 Their ways of being will be impactied by this change.
 I do not beleive the rhetoric the city is using to rationalize that consultation is unncessary and can be skipped.

-frequent visitor asked almost 4 years ago
+frequent visitor asked over 4 years ago

 We agree that this is a big change, especially for people living in the area.
 Where we were able to use community feedback to improve changes, we did.
 The road closure is federally mandated through the Railway Safety Act and isn’t something that public opinion can influence, so we were unable to engage on that matter.
 However, proposed changes to traffic and parking on Kent and Northumberland Streets were changed based on community feedback.